KhalGH/RefinedBlizzPlates-WotLK/README.md

 - Custom glow for the target and mouseover nameplates.
 - Optional class icons in battlegrounds and arenas.
 - Integrated TotemPlates system with in-game configuration.
-- Option to hide or replace specific NPC nameplates with icons (editable list in the NPCs folder)
+- Implemented a Blacklist to hide specific nameplates or replace them with icons.
-- Added click-through behavior for hidden and, optionally, friendly nameplates inside instances.
+- Added click-through behavior for totems, blacklist and, optionally, friendly nameplates.

 <p align="center">